Unitary calculus: model Categories and convergence: The derivative of a functor

 The $n$-th derivative allows for us to equip $\E_0$ with a model structure which captures the homotopy theory of both polynomial and homogeneous functors of degree less than or equal $n$.
 This model structure is a right Bousfield localisation (or a cellularization) of the $n$-polynomial model structure.

-\begin{prop} There is a topological model structure on $\E_0$ where the weak equivalences are those maps $f$ such that $\ind_0^nT_n f$ is a weak equivalence in $\E_0$, the fibrations are the fibrations of the $n$-polynomial model structure and the cofibrations are those maps with the left lifting property with respect to the acyclic fibrations.
+\begin{prop} Let $n$ be a non-negative integer.
+There is a topological model structure on $\E_0$ where the weak equivalences are those maps $f$ such that $\ind_0^nT_n f$ is a weak equivalence in $\E_0$, the fibrations are the fibrations of the $n$-polynomial model structure and the cofibrations are those maps with the left lifting property with respect to the acyclic fibrations.
 The fibrant objects are $n$-polynomial and the cofibrant-fibrant objects are the projectively cofibrant $n$-homogeneous functors. \end{prop} \begin{proof} Right Bousfield localising $n\poly\E_0$ at the set of objects,

 we achieve the stated model structure. \end{proof}

 We call this the $n$-homogeneous model structure and denote this model structure by $n\homog\E_0$.
 This is the unitary version of the model structure given by Barnes and Oman \cite[Proposition 6.9]{BO13}.
 We further characterise the $n$-homogeneous model structure in Section \ref{section: classification of homogeneous functors} once we have a classification of the $n$-homogeneous functors.